TheLukaDragar/hdvio2.0_ros2/README.md

 It builds on top of the visual-inertial odometry algorithm [SVO Pro](https://github.com/uzh-rpg/rpg_svo_pro_open).
 The B-spline implementation is based on this [work](https://openaccess.thecvf.com/content_CVPR_2020/papers/Sommer_Efficient_Derivative_Computation_for_Cumulative_B-Splines_on_Lie_Groups_CVPR_2020_paper.pdf).

+Note this was vibe coded so it still needs full testing and validation.
+But the example works!
 ## Installation

 The code has been tested on: